Reidun is available for weddings, as a Soloist, with Uilleann Piper Barry Lynch, or with Guitarist Paul de Grae as the duo Amala.

-Amala is a newly-formed duo: Reidun Schlesinger (harps) and Paul de Grae (guitars).
+Amala is a Kerry-based duo with Reidun Schlesinger on harp and Paul de Grae on guitar.

-We play music from several centuries, in original arrangements.
-The core of our repertoire is Irish: traditional Irish tunes, and music from the Irish harp repertoire; we also play tunes from various continental European countries, Renaissance and early classical pieces, some jazz, and our own (rather jazz-tinged) compositions.
+Amala plays music from several centuries, in original arrangements.
+The core of Amala’s repertoire is Irish: traditional Irish tunes, and music from the Irish harp repertoire; the duo also plays tunes from various continental European countries, Renaissance and early classical pieces, some jazz, and our own (rather jazz-tinged) compositions.
 Feel free to check out Amala’s website: http://www.amala.ie

 Contact us if you have an enquiry: